SWE-UniStuttgart/Qlunc/Docs/Gral_OpenScience_2021/JOSS_2021/paper.md

 the controlled vocabulary from an ongoing collaboration regarding a lidar ontology, aiming to achieve a standard for lidar components labeling.

-All documentation from the project, papers derived from the research period, tutorials and raw code as well, are meant to be povided thoughout a sphinx-based online site, to provide possible users with all needed information to get in deep in the numerical framework and get used to the Qlunc routine.
+All documentation from the project, scientific articles derived from the research period, tutorials and raw code as well are meant to be provided throughout a sphinx-based online site, to give possible users all needed information to dive into the numerical framework and get used to the Qlunc routine.

 # Acknowledgements